To submit an article online, and to check the status of your submission, you need to have an account with Digital Studies/Le champ numérique

-There are no set article lengths, though authors are encouraged to be as concise as their subject matter and approach allows.
+There are no set article lengths, although we prefer as a rule to publish articles in the range between 5,000 and 10,000 words.
+Authors are encouraged to be as concise as their subject matter and approach allows.

 Submissions normally should be structured as follows:

-Please provide a list of up to six keywords or phrases that describe the subject matter of your submission, separated by semicolons.
-The keywords should also be added to the article metadata during submission.
+Please provide five or six keywords or phrases that describe the subject matter of your submission.